WMD-group/SMACT/paper.md

 **Screening enhancements.** The core `smact_filter` and `smact_validity` functions have been extended with support for mixed-valence compositions, switchable oxidation state datasets (ICSD24, ICSD16, SMACT14, Pymatgen, Wikipedia), early short-circuiting for performance, and consensus-based oxidation state filtering.

-**Code quality.** SMACT v4 enforces full type annotations checked by `pyright` in strict mode, linting with `ruff` across all rule categories, and maintains greater than 85% test coverage across 271 tests running on three Python versions and three operating systems via GitHub Actions.
+**Code quality.** SMACT v4 enforces full type annotations checked by `pyright` in standard mode, linting with `ruff` across all rule categories, and maintains greater than 85% test coverage across 318 tests running on three Python versions and three operating systems via GitHub Actions.

 # Research Impact